-Ltime nearly 30 years ago when I attended a meeting on a beautiful spring day, held on the porch of a historic building on Glebe Street Department of Philosophy was located.
+Trecall meeting Marty for the first Ltime nearly 30 years ago when I attended a meeting on a beautiful spring day, held on the porch of a historic building on Glebe Street where the College of Charleston's Department of Philosophy was located.
 In attendance at this first meeting were Senator Isadore

-Lourie, who was seeking to organize the Jewish Historical Society of South Carolina; David Cohen, the College's Dean of Libraries; my wife, Belinda, and myself.
-Marty initially appeared to fit the stereotype of a brainy but slightly befuddled academic.
-As we began discussing Marty's vision for the, then, mostly nonexistent Jewish Studies Program he had recently taken over and Senator Lourie's plans for a statewide Jewish organization devoted to preserving the history of our state's Jewish community, I realized I was in the presence of two great strategic thinkers.
-Within months, Senator Lourie persuaded the College of Charleston's president and his lifelong friend, Alex Sanders, to embrace Marty's vision of a robust Jewish Studies program on campus.
+Studies students and faculty, three endowed academic centers, Lourie, who was seeking to organize the Jewish Historical a kosher/vegetarian dining hall, and wall-to-wall public Society of South Carolina; David Cohen, the College's Dean of Libraries; my wife, Belinda, and myself.
+Marty initially programing, from Sunday brunch lectures to three-rabbi panels to the World of Jewish Culture at Piccolo Spoleto. appeared to fit the stereotype of a brainy but slightly befuddled I am eternally grateful for the doors Marty opened academic.
+As we began discussing Marty's vision for the, then, for us.
+In the early 1990s, he asked Ted to stand in for the mostly nonexistent Jewish Studies Program he had recently irreplaceable Beatrice Stieglitz, who was teaching a course taken over and Senator Lourie's plans for a statewide Jewish on East European fiction permeated by the Holocaust. organization devoted to preserving the history of our state's From that beginning, a Holocaust Studies program grew Jewish community, I realized I was in the presence of two great strategic thinkers.
+Within months, Senator Lourie persuaded at the College, attracting hundreds of students every year and offering advanced courses and extra-curricular the College of Charleston's president and his lifelong friend, opportunities.
+Generous funding from the Zucker/ Alex Sanders, to embrace Marty's vision of a robust Jewish Goldberg family assures Jewish Studies faculty will be Studies program on campus.
 Within a few short years, Dale building was constructed on the corner of Glebe and Wentworth.
 The remarkable partnership that exists today between the College of Charleston's Jewish Studies Program, the Jewish Heritage Collection at the College's Addlestone Library, and the Jewish Historical Society is a living legacy of two truly visionary Jewish leaders, Marty Perlmutter and Isadore Lourie.
 May their memory be a blessing.